How Much Salary Do You Need To Buy A Home In Houston's Top Neighborhoods

 Benefits Of Working With The Houston Properties Team

-Our Team, composed of distinguished and competent Houston luxury realtors, has a well-defined structure based on the individual strengths of each member.
+Our Team, composed of distinguished and competent Houston luxury Realtors, has a well-defined structure based on the individual strengths of each member.

 We find team approach as the most effective way to sell homes.
 We have dedicated people doing staging, marketing, social media, open houses and showings.
 Each Houston Properties Team member is a specialist in their role – which is why our homes sell faster and for more money than average.